 - 1. Choose the appropriate step based on the ElectricFlow server platform: - If your ElectricFlow server is a Windows machine, the plugins directory is automatically shared by the name "commander-plugins" during installation.
-When you install remote agents and web servers on Windows, they will discover this location and be configured to use it. - If you are installing remote agents or web servers on UNIX machines, follow these steps: - Create a Samba mount on a UNIX machine pointing to the plugins share on the Windows machine,
+When you install remote agents and web servers on

+Windows, they will discover this location and be configured to use it.

+- If you are installing remote agents or web servers on UNIX machines, follow these steps: - a.
+Create a Samba mount on a UNIX machine pointing to the plugins share on the Windows machine.
-//<COMMANDER SERVER HOST NAME>/commander-plugins

-- b.
-Export the Samba mount as a network file system share on the same UNIX machine used in the previous step. - i.
-Add the following entry to /etc/exports:

 '''

-/opt/electriccloud/electriccommander/plugins by default): <EXPORT>

-(ro,sync)
+//<COMMANDER_SERVER_HOST_NAME>/commander-plugins

 '''

-- Where <EXPORT> is the directory you want to export. - ii.
+- Export the Samba mount as a network file system share on the same UNIX machine used in the previous step. - i.
+Add the following entry to /etc/exports: /opt/electriccloud/electriccommander/plugins by default): <EXPORT> \ (ro, sync) Where <EXPORT> is the directory you want to export. - ii.
 Start/restart the NFS server. - c.
 Mount the network file system share to an available directory before installation on UNIX remote agents and web servers.
-Make sure to mount the share to the same directory across all machines, henceforth referred to as <UNIX_PLUGINS>. - i.
-Create <UNIX_PLUGINS> - ii.
-Add the following entry to /etc/fstab: <HOST>:<EXPORT> <UNIX_PLUGINS> nfs defaults 0 0 Where <HOST> is the host name of the machine on which the directory has been exported and <EXPORT>is the directory being exported on that machine. - iii.
-Call: mount -a - d.
-Run the following command on the ElectricFlow server machine:
+Make sure to mount the share to the same directory across all machines, henceforth referred to as <UNIX PLUGINS>. - i.
+Create <UNIX PLUGINS>.

-'''

-ectool setProperty "/server/Electric Cloud/unixPluginsShare" "<UNIX

-PLUGINS>"

-'''

-- Perform the following steps if your ElectricFlow server is a Linux machine and you are installing remote agents or web servers on other UNIX machines.
+- iii.
+Call: mount -a. - d.
+Run the following command on the ElectricFlow server machine: ectool setProperty "/server/Electric Cloud/unixPluginsShare" "<UNIX\ PLUGINS>" - Perform the following steps if your ElectricFlow server is a Linux machine and you are installing remote agents or web servers on other UNIX machines.
 The plugins directory is not automatically shared as on Windows. - a.
 Export the local plugins directory as a network file system share on the ElectricFlow server machine: - i.
-Add the following entry to /etc/exports (/opt/electriccloud/electriccommander/plugins by default): <EXPORT> (ro, sync) Where <EXPORT> is the directory you want to export. - ii.
+Add the following entry to /etc/exports ( /opt/electriccloud/electriccommander/plugins by default): <EXPORT> \ (ro, sync) Where <EXPORT> is the directory you want to export. - ii.
 Start/restart the NFS server. - b.
 Mount the network file system share to an available directory before installation on UNIX remote agents and web servers.
 You must mount the share to the same directory across all machines.
-This share is referred to as <UNIX_PLUGINS> in the following steps:

-- i.
-Create <UNIX_PLUGINS> - ii.
-Add the following entry to /etc/fstab (replace <HOST> with the host name of the machine on which the directory has been exported and <EXPORT> with the directory being exported on that machine): <HOST>:<EXPORT> <UNIX_PLUGINS> nfs defaults 0 0 - iii.
-Call: mount -a - c.
+This share is referred to as <UNIX PLUGINS> in the following steps: - i.
+Create <UNIX\PLUGINS>. - ii.
+Add the following entry to /etc/fstab (replace <HOST> with the host name of the machine on which the directory has been exported and <EXPORT> with the directory being exported on that machine):

+<HOST>:<EXPORT> <UNIX PLUGINS> nfs defaults 0 0

+- iii.
+Call: mount -a. - c.
 On the ElectricFlow server machine, run the following command: